-One must be careful in interpreting equations (1)-(5) since the spatial averages refer to average quantities which depend on the domain of integration on a spatial hypersurface.
+One must be careful in interpreting Eqs.
+(1)-(5) since the spatial averages refer to average quantities which depend on the domain of integration on a spatial hypersurface.
 Observers measure invariants of the local metric, not a spatially averaged metric, and cosmological information comes to us on null geodesics.
-Given these problems, the Buchert approach has been criticised [13], and the whole area of backreaction is the subject of some debate and controversy.
-In recent work [14, 15, 16] I have developed an interpretation of solutions to the Buchert equations which circumvents the criticisms of Sec.
-3 of ref.
-[13].
-It differs from other approaches to the Buchert equations that have been used in the literature [17]-[22].
-As well as circumventing objections that have been raised against Buchert averaging, the new interpretation has a conceptual basis which can be understood as an extension of the equivalence principle [23], and it leads to a quantitative model universe with predictions [14, 24] which thus far are in good agreement with observation.
-In particular, by Bayesian comparison the Riess07 gold supernovae Ia (SneIa) data set [25] agrees with the model predictions at a level which is statistically indistinguishable from the standard spatially flat ACDM [24, 26].
-The same best-fit parameters also fit the angular scale of the sound horizon seen in CMB data, and the effective comoving baryon acoustic oscillation (BAO) scale seen in angular diameter tests of galaxy clustering statistics [14, 24].
+Given these problems, the Buchert approach has been criticized [27], and the whole area of backreaction is the subject of some debate and controversy.
+In recent work [28-30] I have developed an interpretation of solutions to the Buchert equations which circumvents the criticisms of Sec.
+3 of Ref.
+[27].
+It differs from other approaches to the Buchert equations that have been used in the literature [31-36].
+As well as circumventing objections that have been raised against Buchert averaging, the new interpretation has a conceptual basis which can be understood as an extension of the equivalence principle [37], and it leads to a quantitative model universe with predictions [28,38] which thus far are in good agreement with observation.
+In particular, by Bayesian comparison the Riess07 gold supernovae Ia (SneIa) data set [39] agrees with the model predictions at a level which is statistically indistinguishable from the standard spatially flat Λ CDM [38,40].
+The same best-fit parameters also fit the angular scale of the sound horizon seen in CMB data, and the effective comoving baryon acoustic oscillation (BAO) scale seen in angular diameter tests of galaxy clustering statistics [28,38].

-Given these promising indications, it is important that the cosmology of refs.
-[14, 15] is developed well beyond the stage of what might be regarded as a "toy model", so that it can be confronted by all the same observational tests that are applied to the Λ CDM model.
-For example, many current precision tests involve the detailed analysis of the CMB [28], and of galaxy clustering statistics [29]- [36].
-To construct tests of similar precision will require the development of new numerical codes for the analysis of large datasets adapted to the present cosmology, analogous to those based on the decades of detailed work that have been applied to the standard cosmology.
+Given these promising indications, it is important that the cosmology of Refs.
+[28,29] is developed well beyond the stage of what might be regarded as a "toy model," so that it can be confronted by all the same observational tests that are applied to the Λ CDM model.
+For example, many current precision tests involve the detailed analysis of the CMB [44], and of galaxy clustering statistics [45-52].
+To construct tests of similar precision will require the development of new numerical codes for the analysis of large data sets adapted to the present cosmology, analogous to those based on the decades of detailed work that have been applied to the standard cosmology.

 Such goals represent an arduous project, and here I will simply take a few steps in the direction of confronting the observations.
-The aim of the present paper is not to present a detailed analysis of current data sets, but to outline a number of observable quantities which might be tested in future.
+The aim of the present paper is not to present a detailed analysis of current data sets, but to outline a number of observable quantities which might be tested in the future.
 Since the predictions obtained for a number of these quantities can be readily compared to existing independent analyses of homogeneous cosmologies with dark energy, I will make relevant comparisons where possible.
 I will confine the discussion here to average quantities which are relevant at all redshifts on scales greater than the scale of statistical homogeneity.
-Other relatively local tests which deal with quantities within the $100h^{-1}$ Mpc scale of statistical homogeneity [14, 27] will be left to future work.
+Other relatively local tests which deal with quantities within the $100h^{-1}$ Mpc scale of statistical homogeneity [28,53] will be left to future work.